G20 Summit: AI-generated avatar to welcome world leaders at 'Mother of Democracy' exhibition | Technology

 A replica sculpture of the Harappan girl, placed on a rotating elevated podium will be standing in the centre of the hall in the exhibition area.

-The actual height of the object is 10.5 cm but the replica was created 5 ft. height and 120 kg weight in bronze, the source said.
+The actual height of the object is 10.5 cm but the replica was created 5 feet height and 120 kg weight in bronze, the source said.

 The election traditions of India will be showcased right to the modern era when after Independence, the first general elections were held in 1951-52 down to the 2019 Lok Sabha elections, the sources said.